Jorge Gallent

 Jorge Gallent (born June 18, 1968) is a Filipino professional basketball coach and former player.
-He previously served as the head coach for the San Miguel Beermen of the Philippine Basketball Association (PBA).
+He serves as the consultant for the San Miguel Beermen of the Philippine Basketball Association (PBA).

 Collegiate career

 Gallent participated in the University Athletic Association of the Philippines for the FEU Tamaraws Men's Basketball team but it ended as the result of a motorcycle accident and lost his right eye in 1988 in Alabang Hills.
 He then shifted into non contact sports and became a topnotch junior golfer.

 Development league

 In the Philippine Basketball League, Gallent saw action for the A&W Root Beer team in 1992.
 He was also part of the Stag Pale Pilsen grandslam team.
 He would serve as an assistant coach for the Welcoat Paintmasters.
 His head coaching break came with Harbour Centre Batang Pier as a replacement for Dindo Pumaren.
 He guided the team into winning 6 titles.

 PBA career

 Gallent played briefly for the Tanduay Rhum Masters during the 1999 PBA season under Alfrancis Chua.
 He started his PBA coaching profession as the Air21 Express assistant to Yeng Guiao during the professional league's 34th season.
 He then transferred to B-Meg Derby Ace Llamados the same season as part of the coaching staff of Ryan Gregorio.
 Gallent was eventually selected as the Llamados head coach with Gregorio's departure to the Meralco Bolts at the end of 2009–10 PBA season.